Werkspot/message-bus/README.md

         '{"deliver_to": "SomeServiceId"}',  // destination to be decoded by the delivery service (MessageDeliveryServiceInterface)
         []                                  // some whatever metadata
     );

-    // OR

-    $messageDispatcher->dispatchSynchronousMessage(
-        $someObjectOrStringOrWhatever,      // some payload to deliver, persisted by the MessageRepository '{"deliver_to": "SomeServiceId"}',  // destination to be decoded by the delivery service (MessageDeliveryServiceInterface)
-        [],                                 // some whatever metadata
-        new DateTimeImmutable('2037-10-08'),
-        new Priority(Priority::NORMAL)
-    );
 ```

 If you need to deliver messages asynchronously, then you need to add the `AsynchronousDeliveryMiddleware` to the bus.